With the second wave of the pandemic arising, traveling gets more and more restricted again.

 This fort was built in the late 19th century by Austria-Hungary, to which the area belonged until 1918.
-It is only a ten minutes march away from Monte Calisio, if you choose to descend towards the town of Montevaccino (there exist many different trails).
+It is only a ten minutes march away from Monte Calisio, if you choose to descend towards the town of Montevaccino.

-I couldn’t figure out whether this fortification was ever involved in major defense battles, but the walling looks intact and well-preserved.
+I couldn’t figure out whether that fortification was ever involved in major defense battles, but the walling looks kind of intact and well-preserved.
 I speculate it saw never any fighting and was just abandoned shortly after the armistice agreements.

 In Montevaccino, you have again this great view of the surrounding country, but without having it obstructed by a dense forest as in some sections during the descent from Monte Calisio.

-An ascent to the Cima Tosa or another summit in the area around Trento might be a future project, provided traveling is possible next summer.
+An ascent to Cima Tosa, Cima Brenta or another summit in Trentino might be a future project, provided traveling is possible next summer.